 But how do you take that e-commerce experience to the next level without adding to your marketing or IT team—or budget?
 You rely on AI.
 The technology exists to enable you as the marketer to learn from your users’ signals and market to their needs in a targeted way—with little or no effort on your part.
 To help you wrap your head around using AI to deepen customer engagement, we describe five ways to do so below.

 1. AI enables you to do personalization at scale.
 With AI at work on your behalf, you can predict what a consumer might like or want and put that in front of them automatically.
 And you can do this for millions of consumers with accuracy and efficiency.
+These predictions are made possible with AI tactics and networks like convolutional neural networks.
 Think back to our Netflix and Pinterest examples: Both have millions of users, but both are making recommendations and suggestions based on individual behaviors, for one-to-one targeting.

 2. Repeat order personalization: This kind of personalization can include products that need to be re-ordered or refilled, like the anti-inflammatory medicine for the pet dog that needs to be re-ordered monthly.
 Or it can be more complicated than that.
 For example, if a consumer buys nectar for a hummingbird feeder, you can prompt them to re-order based on their buying history of that product or that of other customers who bought the same product.